Learn How to Become a Speech Writer

-The audience and potential clients who need speeches aren't limited to the political arena (although that's the first audience I thought of).
+The audience and potential clients who need speeches aren't limited to the political arena.
 Writing speeches also means you may work with executives, philanthropists, athletes, or PR and management agencies.
-Of course, there is a political element to this, too, and a writer could potentially specialize only in political speech writing if desired.
+There is a political element to this, too, and a writer could potentially specialize only in political speech writing if desired.

 How Much You Can Make as a Speechwriter

 The Bureau of Labor Statistics says that the median for a speechwriter is about $75,000.
-Keep in mind that this is likely for a full time, 8am-5pm+ staff position.
+Keep in mind that this is likely for a full time, 8am to 5pm+ staff position.
 Freelance speechwriters will need to consider how much time and effort they want to invest in this position, and weigh the option of taking a full-time position.
-Looks like it may be worth it!

 What a Speechwriter Writes

 There are many different types of speeches.
 We tend to think of speeches that are made to convince the audience of something- such as those that surround our elections.
-However, also consider other places you've seen speeches: conferences, commencements.
+Consider other places you've seen speeches: conferences, commencements.
 Sometimes speeches are meant to thank important donors or to trace histories or stories of buildings, organizations or groups.